Thoughts

 The process of the digitization of physical documents raises larger external questions which we must interrogate in order to better understand the larger implications of the work.
 What documents are chosen to be digitized, eternalized on the internet, and who decides?
 What implicit biases, if any, exist toward the documents in question and how can that affect how we interpret their presentation in a digitized and transcribed form?
 Does the digital medium detach the reader in a certain way that perhaps a physical encounter might differ?
 How do we interpret pictorial information through transcription in order to allow for greater accessibility, especially for those with blindness or low vision?
 Indeed, what modifications can we make to the work, and to the presentation of the work, as volunteers, and as human-centered people, to create a more accessible space in the world of digitized historical documents?

-What I have found is that, while the work itself being the transcription and review of historical documents for the Library of Congress’ digitized archive website, it raises larger questions about digitization as a whole, the fragility of historical documents both in the physical form and in the digital form, and the question of what and how information should be made accessible to the general population.
+What I have found is that, while the work itself is the transcription and review of historical documents for the Library of Congress’s digitized archive website, it raises larger questions about digitization as a whole, the fragility of historical documents both in the physical form and in the digital form, and the question of what and how information should be made accessible to the general population.

 It is essential that we not only consider these questions in an intellectual, almost academic way, we must also consider the implementation of these ideas into practice, or better yet: reality.
 And while the pondering of these questions and any subsequent conversation sparked by them can serve to inspire intellectual change in one’s outlook, or worldview, it does little in and of itself to transfer said knowledge or belief into action.
 That is up to the individual, and subsequently, the community.
 At the end of the day we as volunteers are community minded, and globally focussed, but it comes down to the individual doing transcriptions of said documents that gets the work done en masse.

 Nick Tamburino is a guest contributing writer to Tamman.
-He is graduating from Ursinus College in 2022 and as a writer and artist has been influenced by the intersections of information, emotion, and inclusion.
+He graduated from Ursinus College in 2022 and as a writer and artist has been influenced by the intersections of information, emotion, and inclusion.

 Up Next